Dili - Things to Do in Dili in December

 Considerations

-• The UV index hits 8 by 10 AM - burn time is literally 15 minutes without protection, and the equatorial sun here feels different, more intense than Mediterranean or Caribbean sun
+• The UV index hits 8 daily - sunburn happens in 15 minutes without protection, and the equatorial sun reflects off both water and white sand

 Best Activities in December